Raising Kind Kids: A Letter to Moms of Toddlers

 This probably starts with you.
 Do you think about giving?
 What do you think about giving?
-At I Like Giving, we teach giving in seven ways to live generously (though there are so many more!)
+At I Like Giving, we teach seven ways to live generously (though there are so many more!)
 This means giving of your:

 Have you always thought giving is only about money?
 Even families on a tight budget have the chance to be generous in so many ways!
 Make sure your kids know that generosity can take many forms- and that they can get involved too.

 2. Ask your kids questions…and listen to their answers!

 I’m a big “questions” person.
 Questions are one of the first ways to understand if there’s a giving opportunity.
 Ask them if they notice the nice person helping someone at the grocery store, and ask them what they think about the unkind words they heard at the playground.
 Give them a chance to form an opinion and think critically.

 Actually listening to their answers can be tricky (you’re probably even reading this on your attention-stealing phone), but it’s so important to allow them a voice in this topic.
 And bonus: Being generous with your attention with your children will go a long way when you’re modeling giving.